 Halloween Meatloaf Zombie Recipe

-Make zombie meatloaf for Halloween!
+Make a Scary Zombie Meatloaf for Halloween!

-It looks disgusting and maybe even scary, but zombie meatloaf tastes delicious!
+It looks disgusting and maybe even scary, but this zombie meatloaf tastes delicious!
 And oh so perfect for Halloween dinner.

 Shape the loaf to look like a face and “decorate” it with bacon, onion, string cheese pieces, olives, etc. Really, you can use any ingredients that your family enjoys with meatloaf to make it look like a zombie or mummy face.